Quasi-isometric rigidity of three manifold groups: Quasi-isometric rigidity of three -manifolds groups

-If $M$ is a compact irreducible $3$-manifold, we know from Agol \cite{agol:virtualHaken} that $M$ is virtually Haken.
+If $M$ is a compact irreducible {three}-manifold, we know from Agol \cite{agol:virtualHaken} that $M$ is virtually Haken.
 So, up to taking a finite index subgroup of $G$, we may assume that $M$ is Haken.

 Let $T$ be the characteristic torus decomposition of $M$.
 If $T$ is empty, then $M$ is Seifert or atoroidal (hence hyperbolic by Theorem \ref{thm:thurston}).
 Fundamental groups of Seifert and hyperbolic manifolds are LERF by \cite[Theorems 4.1]{scott:almostgeo,scott:almostgeo2} for Seifert manifolds and \cite[Cor.\,9.4]{agol:virtualHaken} for hyperbolic manifold (see also \cite[Corollary 17.4]{wise:qcvxh}).
-The Haken hierarchy \cite{haken:hierarchy, haken:surfaces} in $M$ provides us with a hierarchy for $Q$ with trivial terminal groups.
+The Haken hierarchy \cite{haken:hierarchy, haken:surfaces} in $M$ provides us with a hierarchy for $Q$ with trivial terminal groups {and finitely generated edge groups}.
 Again we conclude with Lemma \ref{lem:hierarchy residually finite}.

 If $T\neq\emptyset$, which also includes the case of {\em Sol } manifolds, then it induces a graph of groups structure $(\Delta,\{Q_v\},\{Q_e\}, Q_e\hookrightarrow Q_{t(e)})$ for $Q$ with edge groups $Q_e$ isomorphic to $\Z^2$ and vertex groups $G_v$ isomorphic to fundamental groups of Seifert or hyperbolic manifold $M_v$.
-By \cite[Corollary 17.4]{hamilton:assh}, any subgroup of an edge group is separable in $Q$.
+By \cite[Theorem 1]{hamilton:assh}, any subgroup of an edge group is separable in $Q$.
 By the hyperbolization theorem, every vertex manifold $M_v$ is geometric, in particular $Q_v$ is linear and hence residually finite by Malcev's theorem \cite{malcev}.
 We have already proved Theorem \ref{thm:quotientman} for Seifert and hyperbolic manifolds so we know that $p^{-1}(Q_v)$ is comensurable to $Q_v$.
 Thus $p^{-1}(Q_v)$ is residually finite and the conclusion follows from Lemma \ref{lem:separated}.

-If $M$ contains an essential sphere, $Q$ has a graph of groups structure with trivial edge groups and vertex groups isomorphic to fundamental groups of compact irreducible $3$-manifolds.
-It follows from the previous paragraphs that Theorem \ref{thm:quotientman} holds for compact irreducible $3$-manifolds.
-Since fundamental groups of compact $3$-manifolds are residually finite \cite[Corollary 1.2]{hempel:residual}, the conclusion follows again from Lemma \ref{lem:separated}. \endp
+If $M$ contains an essential sphere, $Q$ has a graph of groups structure with trivial edge groups and vertex groups isomorphic to fundamental groups of compact irreducible {three}-manifolds.
+It follows from the previous paragraphs that Theorem \ref{thm:quotientman} holds for compact irreducible {three}-manifolds.
+Since fundamental groups of compact {three}-manifolds are residually finite \cite[Corollary 1.2]{hempel:residual}, the conclusion follows again from Lemma \ref{lem:separated}. \endp